bian-official/public/release9.1/semantic-apis/swaggers/Readme.md

 BIAN Semantic APIs.

-Each Swagger represnets a BIAN Service Domain.
+Each Swagger represents a BIAN Service Domain.